NanoShip

 Discovery

-- What NanoShip does and who the audience is
+- What NanoShip does and who it’s for

 - The specific problem we were hired to solve

-- What work was delivered (and what was out of scope)
+- What we delivered (and what was out of scope)

 - How success was evaluated after delivery